-Vibrio cholera is the organism responsible for the disease cholera, an acute illness.
+The bacteria produce a toxin known as cholera toxin, which is responsible for the severe watery diarrhea characteristic of the disease.
+The toxin triggers the loss of fluids and electrolytes from the body, leading to dehydration.
+Vibrio cholerae is the organism responsible for the disease cholera, an acute illness.
 The diarrhea cause by cholera is specific with rice water stool.
-The body will become dehydrated and mortality can occur in hours.
+The body will become dehydrate and mortality can occur in hours.
 This can be cultured with alkaline peptone water enrichment and Thiosulphate citrate bile salt sucrose agar streaking.
-After 24 h, the TCBS will have yellow round flat colonies of 2-3 mm size.
+After 24 h the TCBS will have yellow round flat colonies of 2-3 mm size.
 Vibrio cholerae has more than 200 serotypes with O antigens.
 Only serogroup O1 and O139 are found to cause cholera epidemics.
 The 01 serogroup is divided into two biotypes, Classical and El tor, both of which can cause epidemics.
-The classical bio-types susceptible to polymixin, VP negative and do not produce hemolysin to lyse heamocytes.
-Whereas El-tor biotype insusceptible to polymixin, VP positive and produce hemolysin to lyse heamocytes.
+The classical bio-types susceptible to Polymyxin, VP negative and do not produce hemolysin to lysed hepatocytes.
+Whereas, El-tor biotype insusceptible to Polymyxin, VP positive and produce hemolysin to lysed hematocytes.
 So far 6 pandemics are caused by Cholera bacteria classical biotype now the cholera occurrences are by 7th pandemic are from Eltor biotype.
 But this is relatively less fatal and it will survive in human body for more days.
 Human cholera infection starts with ingestion of the cholera bacterium through food or water.
 It colonizes the small intestine and produce cholera-toxin in to the host cells.
 This cause rapid efflux of chloride ions and water to the intestinal lumen.
 This causes the diarrhea and dehydration.

 Vibrio cholera is not causing any apparent cholera disease to fish and shrimp.
 According to Koch postulate it is not causing any disease.
 But it can be isolated from aquaculture environment and fish gut.
 Aquatic environment is the major reservoir of Vibrio cholerae before and after the outbreak.
 Recent evidences support the theory of the fish and water birds can be vectors of cholera outbreak.
-Most of the Vibrio cholera outbreak are caused by under cooked fish consumption.
-The Eltor biotype infection in Bengal was brought by Hilsa, which acted as a reservoir.
+Most of the Vibrio cholera outbreaks are caused by under cooked fish consumption.
+The Eltor biotype infection in Bengal was brought by Hilsa which acted as a reservoir.